The Quietest Motorcycle Helmets Available Now

 As serious as this concern is, traditionally there is a minimal amount of promotional advertising for helmets that includes a focus on noise level or information about how noisy or quiet a helmet is.
 And much of what determines the noise level you can experience while riding is dependent upon how well a helmet fits your head despite the roaring traffic and wind around you.

-Of course, it’s just not possible to try on every motorcycle helmet that’s currently available on the market but there are steps you can take to find out which helmets will fit you best.
+Of course, it’s just not possible to try on every motorcycle helmet that’s currently available on the market, but there are steps you can take to find out which helmets will fit you best.
 But a properly fitting helmet will offer you the greatest amount of comfort and noise reduction.

 What Features Affect Noise Levels in Helmets?

-Although there hasn’t been a great deal of marketing emphasis placed on noise level and noise cancellation abilities of helmets in the past (with focus placed more on safety, helmet weight, and aerodynamics) it is evident that this is a growing area of consumer interest and, more recently manufacturers are investing a lot of time and effort in creating designs specifically intended not only to improve aerodynamics but to also reduce noise levels to produce the quietest motorcycle helmets available..
+Although there hasn’t been a great deal of marketing emphasis placed on noise level and noise cancellation abilities of helmets in the past (with focus placed more on safety, helmet weight, and aerodynamics), it is evident that this is a growing area of consumer interest and, more recently manufacturers are investing a lot of time and effort in creating designs specifically intended not only to improve aerodynamics but also to reduce noise levels to produce the quietest motorcycle helmets available..

 Based on a study performed by the University of Bath in England in 2011, sources of helmet noise are primarily associated with how the air flows through the opening at the neck of the helmet more than across the helmet’s surface.